-Having an independent third-party opinion lets customers make informed decisions about who they entrust their data to.
+Having an independent third-party opinion lets customers make informed decisions about to who they entrust their data.
 ISO 27001:2017 provides a common language and nomenclature of security assurance and can help make procurement processes smoother.

 How Does Ardoq Manage Security Risks?

 Nick warns that ISO 27001:2017 is not a magic wand, and compliance does not equate to 100% security.
 But, he explains that it provides a framework for identifying and managing security risks.
 “We have ways of identifying potential threats, risk assessing them, and treating them accordingly.
 Completely preventing a risk from ever being realized is often infeasible, so we also need to have the capability to identify and respond when necessary.”